Access Consult delivers 800+ projects, enters new growth phase in UAE

 PHOTO

-Dubai, UAE: Access Consult, a Dubai-based architectural and engineering consultancy, is marking a new phase of growth after delivering more than 800 projects across the UAE over the past 27 years.
+Dubai, United Arab Emirates: Access Consult, a Dubai-based architectural and engineering consultancy, is marking a new phase of growth after delivering more than 800 projects across the UAE over the past 27 years.
 The firm has evolved into a full-service design and engineering consultancy supporting developers and public sector clients with end-to-end delivery, from concept design and authority approvals through to construction supervision and handover.

 Access Consult provides fully integrated architectural, structural, MEP, interior design, quantity surveying, project management, and supervision services, all delivered through in-house teams.
 This one-stop model allows the company to manage projects from A to Z while maintaining direct control over quality, timelines, and regulatory compliance.
 With a strong footprint across the UAE and a focus on Dubai, Access Consult has signed 10 new projects, completed three major developments, and grown its team by approximately 30 to 35% in the past year alone.
 This momentum supports the nation's We the UAE 2031 vision for future-ready development, as 400,000+ units are under construction or planned for the next four years in Dubai alone.